pladaria/react-lazy-img/README.md

 No frills, it just works.

-Uses `IntesectionObserver` under the hood.
+Uses `IntersectionObserver` under the hood.
 If not available, image will be shown as is.

 ## Demo